mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 - This stored procedure accepts a table name as a parameter.
 - It selects the necessary columns (brand_id and brand_name) from the parameter table.
 - The procedure checks whether each brand_id from the temporary table exists in the brands table.
 Only new brand_ids (non-existing in the brands table) will be inserted.
-- If a brand_id already exists, the procedure updates the corresponding record in the brands table to reflect any changes in the brand_name.
+- If a brand_id already exists, the procedure updates the corresponding record in the brands table to reflect any changes in the brand name.
-- Transactions are used to ensure atomicity, meaning that if any error occurs, all operations are rolled back to avoid partial updates.
+- BEGIN TRANSaCTION ...
+COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
 - The procedure uses a TRY...CATCH block to handle potential errors.
-If an error occurs during the insert or update process, the transaction is rolled back to maintain data integrity.
+If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
-- After the rollback, the THROW statement re-raises the error, allowing it to be detected and make the error handling possible.
+- After the ROLLBACK, the THROW statement re-raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE insertupdateBrands